Death Capital in the Public Service

 In the absence of a Civil partnership or partner, the death benefit is paid in full to the children and divided equally between them.

-In the absence of a spouse or partner of Civil partnerships and children, the death benefit shall be paid to the ascendant or shared between the ascendants of the agent who were dependent on him at the time of death.
+In the absence of a spouse or partner of Civil partnerships and children, the death benefit shall be paid to the ascendant or shared between the ascendants of the agent who were his dependants at the time of death.